johsteffens/beth/doc/bcore/btcl.md

 ## What it is

 BTCL is a simple, easy to use, text based and weakly typed functional language.
-Its purpose is constructing an object.
+Its principal purpose is constructing an object.

 BTCL is backward compatible to [BTML](btml.md).

 ## Constructive Language
 I use the term ***constructive language*** to specify a language specialized for object construction.
-It can be placed somewhere between mere markup and general purpose programming.
-It has the marks of a mature language but offers limited interactivity.
-It is intended to represent a state rather than a process.
+In its basic form BTCL is purely functional.
+Via [specific extensions](#advanced) interactivity and procedural-like behavior can be provided.

 Specifically: